Best ways to sell your car

 You simply enter your car’s details and the site comes back with a quote that is likely to be lower or similar to your car’s trade value.

 But this valuation is subject to a physical inspection of your car.
-If the inspection reveals some faults, the final valuation figure may be considerably lower.
-Also, you may have to pay an administration fee for the service.
+If the inspection reveals some faults, the final valuation figure might be considerably lower.
+Also, you might have to pay an administration fee for the service.

 Which?
 Magazine investigated six car-buying websites in 2010.
 It found that with five of them, sellers would have got a better price by trading their car in at a dealership.

 Most auction buyers are in the motor trade.
-If you’re lucky and attract a private buyer, they may be prepared to pay more for your car than a dealer would be.
+If you’re lucky and attract a private buyer, they might be prepared to pay more for your car than a dealer would be.

 Live auctions: You’ll need to pay an entry fee of around £30, set a reserve price for your car, take it along to the auction and then wait for the hammer to drop.
 If your car sells, the winning bidder pays for it immediately and the auction company then gives you the sale price minus its commission (up to 10% of the sale price).